-The vision for braiding
+The vision for Braiding

 Returning to Earth

-We realised that Braiding is helpful on Earth too, as a new way of having virtual meetings.
-We’ve all been in meetings where some people dominate – perhaps because they are more senior, more opinionated, more extroverted or more nervous – whilst others don’t speak as much – perhaps they are more junior, less opinionated, more introverted or just calmer.
+We realised that Braiding is helpful on Earth too, as a new way of having inclusive meetings.
+We’ve all been in meetings where some people dominate – perhaps because they are more senior, more opinionated, more extroverted or more nervous – whilst others don’t speak as much – perhaps they are more junior, less opinionated, more introverted or neurodivergent.
 The meeting output reflects the thinking of those who dominated but it’s almost certain that everyone has equally valuable thoughts.
 Wouldn’t it be great if there was a way to get all views shared?
 That is exactly what a Braided Meeting delivers.